flian/webssh/README_en.md

 Project side configuration:

-Due to only initiating webssh authentication, the project side needs to add '/webssh/* *' to the project's own whitelist.
+Due to only initiating webssh authentication, the project side needs to add `/webssh/**` to the project's own whitelist.

 #### [Optional 2] Use project authentication to authenticate the webssh interface

-Implement the 'WebSshProjectTokensApi. composeProjectHeaderTokens' method to set the corresponding parameters that the user's subsequent requests need to include in the header.
+Implement the 'WebSshProjectTokensApi.composeProjectHeaderTokens' method to set the corresponding parameters that the user's subsequent requests need to include in the header.

 For example:

-In the SampleProjectHeaderController display, a "new ProjectHeaderParamVo (" Auth-COOKIE-TEST ", RandomUtils. generatePassword (8))" is returned
+In the SampleProjectHeaderController, a "new ProjectHeaderParamVo ("Auth-COOKIE-TEST", RandomUtils.generatePassword(8))" is returned

-In the subsequent request header of webssh, there will be an AUTH.COOKIETEST parameter with a random string value set here.
+In the subsequent request header of webssh, there will be an AUTH_COOKIE_TEST parameter with a random string value set here.

 When implemented, the identity information of the current user is obtained here, and a token used by the project is returned.
 This way, all webssh requests will go through the normal authentication process of the project.
 For more parameter settings, please refer to [Key Parameter Description](#Key Parameter Description)